Multi-Sensor Fusion for Extended Object Tracking Exploiting Active and Passive Radio Signals: Results

 The performance of different methods with measured radio signals is shown in Fig.~\ref{fig:CSmeas}.
 Fig.~\ref{fig:rmseMeas3G} and \ref{fig:rmseMeas500M} show the \ac{rmse} as a function of the discrete observation time $n$ with $3\,\mathrm{GHz}$ and $500\,\mathrm{MHz}$, with light gray indicating missing active measurements from one RX and dark gray indicating missing active measurements from both RXs, respectively.
-Fig.~\ref{fig:cdfMeas3G} and \ref{fig:cdfMeas500M} are the \ac{ecdf} of the \ac{rmse} with $3\,\mathrm{GHz}$ and $500\,\mathrm{MHz}$, respectively.
-The results demonstrate that the AP-PROP-APX performs well with real measurement data, significantly outperforming the A-PDA, AP-PDA and A-PROP-APX.
+Figs.~\ref{fig:cdfMeas3G} and \ref{fig:cdfMeas500M} are the \ac{ecdf} of the \ac{rmse} with $3\,\mathrm{GHz}$ and $500\,\mathrm{MHz}$, respectively.
+The results demonstrate that the AP-PROP-SMP performs well with real measurement data, significantly outperforming the A-PDA, AP-PDA and A-PROP-SMP.
 This holds true across both considered bandwidths.
-With $3\,\mathrm{GHz}$ bandwidth, the P-CRLB drops below $0.01\,\mathrm{m}$ when the \ac{los} is available.
-However, the \ac{rmse} achieved by the AP-PROP-APX does not fully attain the P-CRLB, possibly due to calibration errors in the measurement equipment (e.g., antennas and the channel sounder) encountered during the campaign.
-With $500\,\mathrm{MHz}$ bandwidth, AP-PROP-APX exhibts superior performance.
-Its \ac{rmse} closely approaches the \ac{pcrlb} and converges rapidly to it after the obstruction intervals.
-The evaluation in Section~\ref{sec: results_synthetic_radio} shows that the performance of AP-PDA2 is comparable to AP-PROP and AP-PROP-APX when the additional variance is properly adapted.
+With $3\,\mathrm{GHz}$ bandwidth, the P-CRLB drops below $0.01\,\mathrm{m}$ when the \ac{los} is available\footnote{{For the real-measurement experiment, the P-CRLB* cannot be computed because it requires the true LOS amplitudes at all time step.
+During blockage these amplitudes are unknown, and the corresponding Fisher information cannot be evaluated.}}.
+However, the \ac{rmse} achieved by AP-PROP-SMP does not fully attain the P-CRLB, possibly due to calibration errors in the measurement equipment (e.g., antennas and the channel sounder) during the campaign, or correlations among scattering components introduced during channel estimation.
+With $500\,\mathrm{MHz}$ bandwidth, AP-PROP-SMP exhibts superior performance.
+Its \ac{rmse} closely approaches the \ac{pcrlb} and converges rapidly to it after the obstruction intervals. {Furthermore, Table~\ref{tbl:runtime_realMeas} compares the average runtime and \ac{rmse} per time step $n$ of all methods in this scenario at both $3\,\mathrm{GHz}$ and $500\,\mathrm{MHz}$.
+A-PDA and AP-PDA achieve very low runtime, but their estimation accuracy is poor, resulting in unacceptably high \ac{rmse}.
+In contrast, the proposed AP-PROP-SMP significantly improves the estimation accuracy, reducing the average \ac{rmse} to $0.134\,\mathrm{m}$ at $3\,\mathrm{GHz}$ and $0.209\,\mathrm{m}$ at $500\,\mathrm{MHz}$ even including the \ac{olos} period, while maintaining a reasonable computational cost.} {Due to the high computational cost of Monte-Carlo integration of the EO likelihood for each particle at every time step, running AP-PROP on the real measurements becomes impractical.
+Therefore, only the simplified variant AP-PROP-SMP is considered.} The evaluation in Section~\ref{sec: results_synthetic_radio} shows that the performance of AP-PDA2 is comparable to AP-PROP and AP-PROP-SMP when the additional variance is properly adapted.
 However, this manual tuning is highly sensitive to the object extent and signal parameters, making robust performance difficult to guarantee, especially when the spatial spread of scatter points induced by the object is large.
 Therefore these additional results are omitted here for clarity.